March 19, 2021

 What You Need to Know About Colorectal Cancer & Screening

-In 2000 President Clinton declared March as Colorectal Cancer Awareness Month (also known as Colon Cancer Awareness Month).
-Since then, every year, we set aside this time to raise awareness about colorectal cancer and encourage you to get screened.
+March is Colorectal Cancer Awareness Month (also known as Colon Cancer Awareness Month).
+Every year, we set aside time during this month to raise awareness about colorectal cancer and encourage you to get screened.
 As we wear blue and host fundraisers, we also want to be sure that we highlight just how important it is to have early detection so that you can receive the best care possible.

 Sometimes people may put off colorectal cancer screenings because they can be somewhat uncomfortable and require a bit of prep.
 However, there are some changes in the medical industry.
 For instance, now, a tablet may be offered for colonoscopy prep instead of the bad-tasting liquid.
 Also, doctors are encouraging stool samples as an initial screening before a colonoscopy.
 These small changes have significantly increased people's willingness to participate in screenings, and this is the type of information that you should know about.